 Two bedrooms: 1 x king-size double, 1 x twin.
-Bathroom with bath with glass screen shower over, basin & WC.
-Ground floor cloakroom with basin & WC.
-Fitted kitchen.
+Bathroom with bath with shower over, basin & WC.
+Ground floor basin & WC.
+Galley-style kitchen.
 Large dining room.
 Sitting room with woodburner.
 Entrance hall (boot room).

 About the location

 The attractive old market town of Kirkbymoorside lies on the edge of the North York Moors National Park, in between the towns of Helmsley and Pickering.
 It is a charming place, full of Yorkshire character, and is the centre for the local farms and villages.
 Visitors will find a variety of shops from tea rooms, pubs and restaurants to antique shops, while there is a market day on Wednesday.
 The excellent walking and magnificent scenery of the National Park are close by, as are the picturesque villages of Hutton-le-Hole and Lastingham.
 Pickering is the base of the North York Moors Steam Railway - a ‘must do’ day out for all visitors to the area.
 Castle Howard, York, Whitby and the Yorkshire Coast are within easy driving distance.

 Note: This property does not accept guests under the age of 18.